 All state driving agencies maintain driving records on every license holder in that state.
 These records are assessed points if drivers earn a citation or have an accident.
-You may lose money through state fines.
-If any points are earned, you’ll definitely be losing money in higher insurance premiums if any points are earned.
+You may lose money through state fines if enough of these points are earned.
+You’ll definitely be losing money in higher insurance premiums if any points are earned.

 Some states have procedures allowing drivers to remove driving record points by completing a driver safety course.
 In essence, this is like dismissing a traffic ticket retroactively.
 With fewer points, you’ll reduce the chance of paying fines (or facing license suspension) and may qualify for an insurance premium reduction, too.